-The definition of succession, which is used also in the field of citizenship, talks about "succession of states" which means "the replacement of one State by another in the responsibility for international relations of territory" and according to the Vienna Convention on Succession of States in Respect of Treaties refers only to the effects of state succession in accordance with the principles of international law and in particular with the principles of Charter of the United Nations.
-Also the Draft Articles on Nationality of Natural Persons in Relation to the Succession of States, which the International Law Commission submitted to the UN General Assembly by the year 1999, mostly repeat the vocabulary of the Vienna Convention.
-Hence, the primary concern of the international community in terms of civil law in cases of succession remains focused on reduction of dual citizenship and the avoidance of statelessness and deals less with the initial determination of citizens, which is not a concern of the established (old) states.
+The definition of succession, which is used also in the field of citizenship, talks about 'succession of states' which means 'the replacement of one State by another in the responsibility for international relations of territory' and according to the Vienna Convention on Succession of States in Respect of Treaties refers only to the effects of state succession in accordance with the principles of international law and in particular with the principles of Charter of the United Nations.
+The Draft Articles on Nationality of Natural Persons in Relation to the Succession of States which the International Law Commission submitted to the UN General Assembly in 1999 mostly repeat vocabulary of the Vienna Convention.
+Hence, the primary concerns of the international community in terms of civil law in cases of succession remain focused on the reduction of dual citizenship and the avoidance of statelessness and deals less with the initial determination of citizens, which are not concerns of the established (old) states.